kellyj83/kellyj83.github.io/index.md

 ---

-I am a graduate in Mathematics from Trinity College Dublin, currently working as a Risk Consultant at Murex.
+I am currently a student at the University of Cambridge pursuing a Master's in Statistics and Applied Mathematics (Part III).
+I previously obtained an undergraduate degree in Mathematics from Trinity College Dublin, and worked as a Credit Risk Consultant at Murex.

-I have a strong interest in Finance, Statistics, Music, and Sports, and am actively engaged in projects that focus on Computational Mathematics.
+I have a strong interest in Statistics, Finance, Music, and Sports, and am actively engaged in projects that focus on Computational Mathematics.

-Here is the link to my [CV](/files/cv.pdf).
+Here is the link to my [CV](/files/cv_sep25.pdf).

 ---